jacobwicks/jacobwicks.github.io/_posts/2020-08-10-make-memes-with-express-and-canvas.md

 ![herokuConnectedRepo](/assets//images/2020-08-10/herokuConnectedRepo.png)

 # Build the App
-Click the 'build' button in the Manual Deploy section.
+Click the 'deploy branch' button in the Manual Deploy section.
 ![herokuBuilding](/assets//images/2020-08-10/herokuBuilding.png)

 It should say "**Your app was successfully deployed**"